ai4co/reevo/README.md

 # Large Language Models as Hyper-Heuristics for Combinatorial Optimization

-🥳 **Welcome!** This is a codebase that accompanies the paper [*ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution*](https://arxiv.org/abs/2402.01145).
+🥳 **Welcome!** This is a codebase that accompanies the paper [*Large Language Models as Hyper-Heuristics for Combinatorial Optimization*](https://arxiv.org/abs/2402.01145).

 **Give ReEvo 5 minutes, and get a state-of-the-art algorithm in return!**